86Box/docs/settings/ports.rst

   * On Windows hosts, this device always connects to a Command Prompt window (limited to one per emulated machine).
 The modes below are only available on Linux and macOS hosts.
   * *Use standard input/output* connects to stdin and stdout, available when starting the machine directly from a terminal through the ``-P``/``--vmpath`` command line option.
-  * *Create pseudoterminal* creates a PTY pseudoterminal, connects to it and displays its device path when the machine is started.
+  * *Create pseudoterminal* creates a PTY device, connects to it and displays its path when the machine is started.

     * The **Named Pipe** device can be used to manually connect another machine to the pseudoterminal.